sonam-niit/LU-MongoDB-Oct-2025/day2/Assignment2.md

 - Display all students.
 - Display students who scored more than 80 marks.
 - Display details of a student by name.
+- Display only the student name and marks in output.

 ### Update Operations
 - Update marks of a specific student.